inmyth/scala-templates/README.md

 The problem  is non-blocking IO.
 The best way to handle it is replacing blocking library with a non-blocking one (in case of JDBC, [this](https://github.com/jasync-sql/jasync-sql) is the non-blocking alternative).

 ### Advanced topics
-Here we discuss Scala features we don't use much but it is useful to know.
+Here we discuss Scala features we don't use much but are useful to know.

 #### Variance
 Variance means that a generic class can be made to support its type's hierarchy.
 We probably will never use it but it's important to know what the syntax looks like.